Why online name generators are a bit of a joke

 The opposite of creative

-So if your business is in precision engineering, you might enter the keyword Precision.
+So if your business is in precision engineering, in the hunt for a great engineering company name you might enter the keyword Precision.
 If your surname starts with the letters Gu, you might set these as the starting letters.
 And if you want a nice, short name, you can even set the maximum word length to be be, say, 7 letters.
 The system will then generate names for you, and present you with options that all have available .com domains.

 The trouble is, name generators are by definition, powered by algorithms, not humans.